Parallel Opportunistic Routing in Wireless Networks: Power--Delay--Throughput Trade-off

 \subsection{Opportunistic Routing}

-The relationship among scaling parameters $M(n)$, $P(n)$, and $D(n)$ is examined under the opportunistic routing described above.
-More specifically, we are interested in how many S-D pairs, denoted by $M(n)$, can be active simultaneously, maintaining a constant rate ($T(n)/M(n)=\Theta(1)$) per S-D pair when $D(n)$ and $P(n)$ are given.
-In the following, we mainly focus on Mode 1 since Mode 2 can be analyzed similarly.
-First let $\text{SINR}_{k,i}^{l_m}$ denote the SINR value seen by receiver $k$ (in two cells depicted as Cells B and C in Fig.~\ref{FIG:MUD1}) when a packet is sent by transmitter $i$ for the $l_m$-th hop of the $m$-th S-D path, where $l_m\in\mathcal{H}_m$ and $m=1,\cdots,M(n)$.
-Here, $\mathcal{H}_m=\{1, 2, \cdots, d_m D(n)\}$ denote the set of hops for the $m$-th S-D path, where $d_m$ is a positive parameter that does not scale faster than $\Theta(1)$.
+The relationship among the three parameters $M(n)$, $P(n)$, and $D(n)$ is derived under the opportunistic routing described above.
+More specifically, we are interested in how many S--D pairs, denoted by $M(n)$, can be active simultaneously while maintaining a constant transmission rate $R$ per S--D pair.
+In the following, we mainly focus on Mode 1 since Mode 2 can be similarly analyzed with a slight modification.
+First let $\text{SINR}_{k(m,l_m)}^{l_m}$ denote the SINR value seen by receiver $k(m,l_m)$ for the $l_m$-th hop of the $m$-th S--D pair, where $l_m\in\mathcal{H}_m$ and $m\in\{1,\cdots,M(n)\}$.
+Here, $\mathcal{H}_m=\{1, 2, \cdots, d_m D(n)\}$ denotes the set of hops for the $m$-th S--D path, where $d_m$ is a positive parameter that scales as $O(1)$.
+Let $N_c(n)$ denote the number of nodes in each cell.
+Then it follows that $k(m,l_m)\in\{1,\cdots,2N_c(n)\}$ since two cells are taken into account for selecting one receiver node.
+Note that for each hop, a receiver is either two or three cells apart from the transmitter.
 Then, we have